-- 7.11.1 Special circumstances may include: - a. religious observance - b. community service, for example, jury duty, an unforeseen call to the Australian Defence Force or state emergency services - c. a summons to appear in court - d. a minor vehicle accident that occurred on the day of the examination or deadline for submission of the final assessment - e. training/sporting/rehearsing/performing commitments for elite athletes and performing artists as defined on the University's website - f. employment related circumstances such as a move interstate at short notice. - 7.11.2 Changed employment circumstances and religious observances that are within the student's control, or holiday arrangements, are not special circumstances. - 7.11.3 Supporting documents for special circumstances may include: - a. a certified call to Australian Defence Force service - b. a description of the emergency attended for state emergency services, including the date - c. a letter confirming changed employment circumstances - d. a letter confirming commitments for elite athletes and performing artists, as defined on the University's website - e. a copy of a police accident report - f. a court summons. - 7.11.4 Supporting documents signed by a relative or friend of the student will not be accepted.
+- 7.11.1 Special circumstances may include: - a. religious observance (refer to General Definitions) - b. community service, for example, jury duty, an unforeseen call to the Australian Defence Force or state emergency services - c. a summons to appear in court - d. a minor vehicle accident that occurred on the day of the examination or deadline for submission of the final assessment - e. training/sporting/rehearsing/performing commitments for elite athletes and performing artists as defined on the University's website - f. employment related circumstances such as a move interstate at short notice - g. outage of the University's online examination system. - 7.11.2 Changed employment circumstances and religious observances that are within the student's control, or holiday arrangements, are not special circumstances. - 7.11.3 Supporting documents for special circumstances may include: - a. a letter from a religious leader or formal documentation demonstrating religious affiliation - b. a certified call to Australian Defence Force service - c. a description of the emergency attended for state emergency services, including the date - d. a letter confirming changed employment circumstances - e. a letter confirming commitments for elite athletes and performing artists, as defined on the University's website - f. a copy of a police accident report - g. a court summons - h. a copy of the email and reference number confirming the IT support provided by the system provider or University in the case of an outage of the University's online examination system. - 7.11.4 Supporting documents signed by a relative or friend of the student will not be accepted.